Jim Chalmers, since 2013.

 Polling places have been split into four geographic areas.
 Booths in the City of Brisbane have been grouped as “west”.
 Booths in the City of Logan have been split into South, East and North-East.

-The ALP won a majority of the two-party-preferred vote in all four areas, ranging from 54.1% in the north-east to 70.9% in the south.
+The ALP won a majority of the two-party-preferred vote in all four areas, ranging from 51.5% in the north-east to 63.6% in the east.